<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=231624107200609&amp;ev=PageView&amp;noscript=1">

 yard-spring.jpg

-Spring is finally here in New England and it's time for a spring yard clean up!
 Along with flowers and rain showers, female adult deer ticks emerge to lay thousands of eggs that will hatch later this year.
-Once a a new female tick is born, they have a two-year life cycle ending after they lay thousands of eggs of their own.
+Once new female ticks are born, they have a two-year life cycle ending after they lay thousands of eggs.
 Combined with wildlife, the two-year life cycle explains why some experience these creepy crawlers for the first time near a home they have lived in for years.

 3. Treat all the areas in and around your property that you use, even paths and walkways.
-While deer ticks often stay in the brush perimeter of the property, other types of ticks may venture out further in the yard.
+While deer ticks often stay in the brush perimeter of the property, other types of ticks may venture further in the yard.

 4. Control nymphal deer ticks that activate later in the spring around May.
-Tick treatments on the yard and the perimeter will control these tiny ticks, as they carry the Lyme disease bacteria and other tick-borne diseases.
+Tick spot treatments on the yard and the perimeter will control these tiny larval ticks, as they carry the Lyme disease bacteria and other tick-borne diseases.

-An unseasonable winter can lead to a very active spring season for ticks.
 Are you finding ticks on your property?
-Download our free Tick Identificiation Card to identify the life stage and species.
+Download our free 'Tick Identification Card' to help you identify the life stage and species, and best environmentally-friendly options:

 Get Your Free Tick ID Card